NexPlayer/Android-SDK/advanced.md

 This class handles the subtitles and closed captions data of content.

-NexPlayer™ uses this class to handle SMI, SRT, SUB, and Smooth Streaming subtitles as well as CEA 608 and CEA 708 closed captions included in HLS content, 3GPP and CFF timed text as well as WebVTT text tracks.
+NexPlayer uses this class to handle SMI, SRT, SUB, and Smooth Streaming subtitles as well as CEA 608 and CEA 708 closed captions included in HLS content, 3GPP and CFF timed text as well as WebVTT text tracks.

 >Warning Certain methods though may only be called to handle specifically CEA 608 closed captions, CEA 708 closed